8 day hikes in Mid-Canterbury, New Zealand

 Only 10 minutes from the town of Methven is the Scotts Saddle track.
 A challenging day hike with good track variety through Beech forest and across scree slopes.

 Starting at the Awa Awa Rata Reserve the track climbs steeply through the forest for about 30 minutes before coming to the ridgeline.
-It’s a good place to catch your breath as the track descends down before heading up again.
+The tracks slowly descends down before heading up again.

 Another 30 minutes or so and track opens up out of the forest into alpine vegetation with views of Mt Hutt ahead.
 The track gradually continues upwards, over a scree face and to what is called Scott’s Saddle.